GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 article](/why-coop-coep) I will provide more background and context.

 {% Aside %}

-This article is aimed at those who would like to get their websites ready for using `SharedArrayBuffer`, WebAssembly threads, `performance.measureUserAgentSpecificMemory()`, high resolution timer with better precision or the JS Self-Profiling API in a more robust manner across browser platforms.
+This article is aimed at those who would like to get their websites ready for using `SharedArrayBuffer`, WebAssembly threads, `performance.measureUserAgentSpecificMemory()` or high resolution timer with better precision in a more robust manner across browser platforms.

 {% endAside %}

 {% Aside 'key-term' %}